Valley Center Park

 Huntingdon Valley, PA 19006

 Lower Moreland's newest park, Valley Center Park consists of 31 acres for active and passive recreation.
-Its current amenities and features include a lighted synthetic multisport field, quarter mile walking path, playground, park pavilion and restroom /concession building.
-A nature trail through the Fairway Farm open space preserve will be constructed in the spring of 2015.
+Its current amenities and features include a lighted synthetic multisport field, one mile nature trail through Fairway Farm, playground, park pavilion and restroom /concession building.

 The 90,000 square foot state-of-the-art synthetic field supports a variety of sports including soccer, field hockey, lacrosse and more.
 Field rental timeslots may be available for a single event or a season when not in use as the home field for Lower Moreland High School and HVAA Soccer.
 Call the Township Office at 215-947-3100 for more information.